yii2tech/ar-eagerjoin/README.md

 ) ENGINE InnoDB;
 ```

-If you need to display listing of items with the groups they belong to ordered by group name or code,
+If you need to display listing of items, with the groups they belong to, ordered by group name or code,
-you'll have to `JOIN` SQL statement and thus - `\yii\db\ActiveQuery::joinWith()` method:
+you'll have to use `JOIN` SQL statement and thus - `\yii\db\ActiveQuery::joinWith()` method:

 ```php
 $items = Item::find()